 Now, that’s a good question!
 A recent beauty article from a distinguished magazine stated that our skin only needs a “good” cleanser, moisturizer and SPF to thrive.
 I agree that these three products are the workhorses of our skin care, but I think answering the above question is a bit more complicated for some of us.
-Understanding our skin and what it faces daily, can shed some light on what it needs.
+Understanding our skin and what it faces daily, can shed some light on the skin care products it needs.

 Here are a few things that can affect how your skin feels: